gotree94/turtlebot3/eng/03-02_sbc_setup.md

 $ source ~/.bashrc
 ```

-14. USB Port Settings
+15. USB Port Settings
 ```
 $ rosrun turtlebot3_bringup create_udev_rules
 ```

-15. ROS Network Configuration Confirm the WiFi IP address and edit the .bashrc file
+16. ROS Network Configuration Confirm the WiFi IP address and edit the .bashrc file
 ```
 $ nano ~/.bashrc
 ```

-Modify the IP addresses of ROS_MASTER_URI and ROS_HOSTNAME.
+17. Modify the IP addresses of ROS_MASTER_URI and ROS_HOSTNAME.
 ```
 export ROS_MASTER_URI=http://{IP_ADDRESS_OF_REMOTE_PC}:11311
 export ROS_HOSTNAME={IP_ADDRESS_OF_RASPBERRY_PI_3}
 ```

-Save the file and exit the nano editor.
+18.Save the file and exit the nano editor.

-LDS Configuration The TurtleBot3 LDS has been updated include the LDS-02 since 2022.
+19. LDS Configuration The TurtleBot3 LDS has been updated include the LDS-02 since 2022.
-Please follow the instructions below on the SBC (Raspberry Pi) of the TurtleBot3 to configure the LDS.
+* Please follow the instructions below on the SBC (Raspberry Pi) of the TurtleBot3 to configure the LDS.
 ```
 $ sudo apt update
 $ sudo apt install libudev-dev